 Associations that have historically waived reserves or failed to set aside sufficient funds may experience significant impacts due to SB 154.
 These impacts could result in increased financial burdens on residents, particularly those on fixed incomes.
 As Florida has a substantial population of retirees, the new requirements may present challenges for these individuals.

-In my experience working with developers during the turnover process, I found that contributions to SIRS could increase by up to 50% due to the new legislation.
+In my experience working with developers during the turnover process, I have found that contributions to SIRS could increase by more than 50% due to the new legislation (in some cases by 100% or more).
 This underscores the importance of associations and their residents understanding and preparing for the financial implications of SB 154.

 As Florida Senate Bill 154 reshapes the landscape of SIRS studies and their associated requirements, it’s paramount for condominium associations, owners, and residents to stay informed and adapt accordingly.
 With a focus on enhancing building safety and ensuring proper funding for essential maintenance, these updates aim to protect both property values and the well-being of those who call these buildings home.
 Compliance with these new regulations is not just a legal obligation; it’s a commitment to safeguarding the structural integrity and safety of Florida’s condominiums.
 Get your SIRS done as soon as possible by a qualified team.